glamperd/card/README.md

 ### Collateralization

 To receive payments, the recipient's channel must be collateralized.
 This presents a few practical challenges: hub operators must decide how to allocate their reserves to minimize (a) the number of payments that fail due to uncollateralized channels and (b) the amount of funds locked up in channels.
+In addition, implementers should adhere to some best practices to reduce loads on the hub and minimize the chance of payment delays.
 Because this is new technology, we're still exploring the best ways to handle collateralization and hub reserve management.

 Right now, submitting a withdrawal request with zero value will decollateralize a user's channel entirely.